udhaya786/technical_task_qa/README.md

 ##

 Now it’s your turn.
-You need to verify if we can move these two tickets to Done column on our Jira board.
+You need to verify if we can move these two tickets to the Done column on our Jira board.
 We expect that these functions will be tested both manually and automatically by you.

-### Manual tests - we expect that any bugs will be reported in clear form
+### Manual tests - We expect that any bugs will be reported in clear form

-### Automated tests - using jetpack compose test or any other tool of your choosing (explain why)
+### Automated tests - Using jetpack compose test or any other tool of your choosing (explain why)

-* At Sliide we love clean code, so please try to write your tests neatly.
+* At Sliide we love clean code so please try to write your tests neatly.

 * It’s not mandatory but using an additional abstraction level for your tests (like POM or your own framework to facilitate writing tests) will be very much appreciated

 * As a note, we won't consider any automation task submission created with a test recorder.

-At Sliide we highly appreciate good communication at all times so, if you have any questions, don’t hesitate to ask
+At Sliide we highly appreciate good communication at all times.
+If you have any questions, please don’t hesitate to ask us :)

+### Next Steps
+Once we have received your test along with any other documentation which you feel is necessary for your submission, we will review it.
+If we like what we see, we'll invite you into our office for a face to face discussion where we’ll ask you to go through your test, explaining any decisions that you've made.

 ## Good luck!